 Amelia Trust is a working farm where the objective is to support and educate vulnerable and disadvantaged young people, who care for the animals.
 Set within 16o acres of countryside, including plenty of woodland, you can see a range of farm animals such as cows, sheep and horses.
 There’s also a fairy and gnome woodland trail and an outdoor playground, which includes a tractor.
 Read our review here.

 The lido includes a paddling pool, children’s play area, climbing rock and picnic facilities.
 The water is less than 50cm deep with lifeguard supervision, with amenities and a café close by.
-Open from 9am-5pm from 28th May until the end of August.
+Open from 9am-5pm end of May until the end of August.

 Encompassing such a huge area, I could probably write a whole list of family-friendly activities to do in the Brecon Beacons national park alone.
 From mountains to climb, lakes and reservoirs to walk around, and woods to explore, this is good old-fashioned outdoor exploring at one of Wales’s most famous landmarks.
 Admittedly, younger children probably won’t want to climb the famous peak of Pen y Fan, but you could start with walking around one of the many waterfalls, such as Sgwd Yr Eira (here’s how we got on).